 why they are important and most common available pollinator plants

-What are Pollinators? – Pollinator’s include bees, birds, butterflies, moths, flies, and other small animals that visit flowers and drink nectar or feed on pollen, which they then transport pollen grains as they move from spot to spot.
-The pollen then hits the stigma of the second plant and begins the fertilization process.
+What are Pollinators? – Pollinator’s include bees, birds, butterflies, moths, flies, and other small animals that visit flowers and drink nectar (or feed) on pollen.
+They transport pollen grains as they move from flower to flower.
+Pollinator’s pick up pollen from the first plant they feed on, and bring it to the second plant’s stigma, which begins the fertilization process of the plant.

 Why are pollinators important?
 Pollinators are essential to our ecosystem.
 They are responsible for making plants reproduce – between 75% – 95% of flowering plants need help with pollination, which is where our Pollinators come in.
 Without this essential task, our food production is in jeopardy.